kangw3n/node-gulp/readme.md

-##This is Gulp-task for personal used
+##This is Gulp-task for personal use

 This repo will do all the stuff for scaffolding a fresh projects to be watch by Gulp Task Runner.
 Simply by installing a node grunt-cli packages.